Exposing weak structures.

 Project Pelicore

-Automating What Everyone Assumed Was Inevitable
+Automating What Was Assumed As Inevitable

 → One architecture.
 Retrofit-ready.
-Integratable by design.
+Integratabtle by design.

 Project Miso